hunght/yt-dlp-gui/docs/TIMESTAMP_CONVENTIONS.md

 # Timestamp and Timezone Conventions

-This document establishes the canonical patterns for handling timestamps and timezones across the iTracksy application.
+This document establishes the canonical patterns for handling timestamps and timezones across the YT-DLP GUI application.

 ## Overview